Ilastik provides three different tracking workflows, the manual/semi-automatic tracking, the automatic tracking, and the structured learning tracking.

 Structured learning tracking workflow can process 2D+time (

 tutorial guides through a 2D+time example, and a 3D+time example dataset is provided and discussed

 at the end of the tutorial.

-The purpose of this applet is to manually link detected objects in consecutive time steps to create tracks (trajectories/lineages) for multiple (possibly dividing) objects in a small number of small crops of the original data.
+The purpose of this applet is to manually link detected objects in consecutive time steps to create tracks (trajectories/lineages) for multiple (possibly dividing) objects in a small subset of the original data.
 All objects detected in the previous steps are indicated by a yellow color.
 While undetected objects may not be recovered to date, the user can correct for the following kinds of undersegmentation errors: Merging (objects merge into one detection and later split again), and misdetections (false positive detections due to speckles or low contrast).
 Currently, the tracking model can only handle all cells in a merger appearing (or disappearing) in the same time frame.